meltwater/mlabs-koa/docs/README.md

   Default: true.

 Catches, wraps, and logs all errors as [Boom] errors.
+If `ctx.status` is set to an HTTP error code, a corresponding [Boom] error will be thrown.
 Additional data passed to Boom errors is set under `data`.
-Errors are sent as a response in the standard format:
+Errors are sent as a response body in the standard format (unless `ctx.body` is already set):

 ```json
 {